ashemillare/kickstarter-analysis/README.md

    which resulted a 100% fail raten for that amount.
 Having more sample sizes in that category would make the graph more reliable.

   ## 3. Results
-     Conclusion based on outcomes on date; We can conclude that plays that lauched on May and June are most likely to suceed therefore it is highly recommended to launch a play during these months.
+   Conclusion based on outcomes on date; We can conclude that plays that lauched on May and June are most likely to suceed therefore it is highly
+   recommended to launch a play during these months.
 The month of May has the highest number of successful plays but it also has the most number of failed plays which is 52/166.
 Plays launched on October are most likely to fail.

    Conclusion based on outcomes based on their goals; We can conclude that plays that has goals less than 1000 has a 76% success rate while plays that goals are 25000 and more have a 80%-100% fail rate.

-      Limitations.
-This visualization is only based on the subcategory, Plays so it may not apply if you are researching about the subcategory Theater.
+   Limitations : This visualization is only based on the subcategory, Plays so it may not apply if you are researching about the subcategory Theater.
 It is possible to narrow to study down to a region to get more accurate results Other possible graphs that can be recommended are Bar Graphs especially when analyzing about the goal.
 It will give better visualization of the ratio of successful, failed and canceled for each goal amount.